 have to swallow.

-Case: 3D LEADERSHIP Scenario: Guns 'n Things, Unlimited (GUNTU)
+Case: LEADERSHIP: Guns 'n Things, Unlimited (GUNTU)

 Kenny Katchem has been selling guns and accessories for years at his eighteen local retail operations in Baltimore.
 Business is always good during hunting season, and for the ten months afterwards when the woods become quiet again.
 Phil M. Upp, the personnel manager, is responsible for staffing the managers and clerks in all of the stores.
 Once every month on Sunday, all of the company workers get together at their hangout, the Krazy Klubhaus, located in Charles Village.
 Here they celebrate and fire their weapons.
 Since the club is in a sound-proof basement, well insulated and out of harm's way, they have never had complaints about the noise from the neighbors or had to deal with intruders like the police.